-But we should ask a question: Where is the real love for football in these competition?
+But we should ask a question: Where is the real love for football in this competition?

-Apart from a few clubs, especially from the United Kingdom and Eastern European countries, Champions League is much more of a business rather than truly passion.
-Of course, football wise, it is a championship that gathers simply the best, but in terms of atmosphere, oh my god, we can’t even compare it with Copa Libertadores.
+Apart from a few clubs, especially from the United Kingdom and Eastern European countries, the Champions League is much more of a business rather than true passion.
+Of course, football-wise, it is a championship that gathers simply the best, but in terms of atmosphere, oh my god, we can’t even compare it with Copa Libertadores.